jaolimadev/jaolimadev/README.md

 **📟 I'm a Software Engineer student from Brazil 🇧🇷...**

- - 🧠 Here support Open Source!
+ - 🧠 Here we support Open Source!

 #### Find me at:
 <div>